rustielin/Cadence/README.md

 }
 ```

 Start by using `yarn`.
 You can set up dev mode by using `yarn start`.
-Production builds are made using `yarn prod`.
+Production builds are made using `yarn build`.
 You can then load the extension into Chrome by loading unpacked extension in the `build` directory.